sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 Conformance and performance testing provides a suite of tests to verify that the DASH devices satisfy the standard **DASH conformance and performance requirements**.
-For more information about test documentation, test scripts, test configurations and other artifacts required to test a DASH devices, see [DASH Testing](https://github.com/Azure/DASH/tree/main/test).
+For more information about test documentation, test scripts, test configurations and other artifacts required to test a DASH device, see [DASH Testing](https://github.com/Azure/DASH/tree/main/test).

 > [!NOTE] TBD - We just capture he basic info and then link to the related